Bundeswehr Military History Museum: Architecture

-The original building, the armory, was built between 1873-1876 and became a museum in 1897.
+The original building, the armory, was built between 1873 and 1876 and became a museum in 1897.
 Originally the Saxon armory and museum, the building has served as a Nazi museum, a Soviet museum and an East German museum which reflected the region's shifting social and political positions over the last 135 years.
 In 1989, the museum was closed because the newly unified German state was unsure how the museum would fit into the history being created.
 By 2001, feelings regarding the museum had shifted and an architectural competition was held for an extension which would cause visitors to reconsider the way they think about war.

 Before opening in October 2011 as the Bundeswehr Military History Museum, the building underwent six years of extensive construction.
 Jewish architect Daniel Libeskind added a transparent arrowhead to the façade of the building, creating, according to the Dresden Tourism board, "an outwardly visible expression of innovation".
 This new element is also reflected in the logo of the museum.
 Libeskind's studio states that "the openness and transparency of the new façade, representing the openness of democratic society, contrasts with the rigidity of the existing building, which represents the severity of the authoritarian past".
 The silver arrowhead protrudes from the center of the traditional Neo-Classical building and provides a five-story, 29 meter high viewing platform which overlooks the city.
 The platform provides views of modern Dresden while pointing towards the area where the fire bombings of Dresden began.
 The redesigned Dresden Museum of Military history has become the main museum of the German Armed Forces.
 The building itself is 14,000 square meters and has an inside and outside exhibition area of about 20,000 square meters, making it Germany's largest museum.
 In every aspect, the museum is designed to alter the public's perception of war.